 Upside appears abundant looking at the long-term.
 Helium represents a platform located at the intersection of blockchain infrastructure and wireless communication.

-The cellular industry is trying to build a low-cost network for IoT on traditional licensed spectrum called NB-IoT, as tech-blogger Stacey Higginbotham pointed out in her Helium deep dive last year.
+The cellular industry is trying to build a low-cost network for IoT on a traditional licensed spectrum called NB-IoT, as tech blogger Stacey Higginbotham pointed out in her Helium deep dive last year.
 Other companies, such as Sigfox and Senet, are also trying to build low-power IoT networks from scratch.

-Haleem’s contention is that in order to cost-effectively connect smart devices (e.g. smoke detectors) to a network, that network must be decentralised and look more like a shared, user-created network.
+Haleem’s contention is that in order to cost-effectively connect smart devices (e.g. smoke detectors) to a network, that network must be decentralized and look more like a shared, user-created network.

 Uphold Europe Limited, Reg No. 09281410, Registered Office: Eastcastle House, 27/28 Eastcastle Street, London, United Kingdom, W1W 8DH